Capstone

 Team members: Osmin Nolasco, James Sullivan, Steeve Cantave, Dhruv Patel

-Human Motion Estimation for Interactive Rehabilitation (8th Place)
+Human Motion Estimation for Interactive Rehabilitation (8th Place out of 52 teams)

 Abstract: Sarcopenia is a musculoskeletal condition characterized by a loss of muscle and strength that affects a large portion of the elderly population globally.
 The condition can only be treated with physical therapy.
 However, not everyone who could benefit from PT is able to use it, either due to cost or location.
 The goal of our project is to provide a low-cost, at-home alternative to PT, using small integrated internal measurement units (IMUs) to track limb movements using inverse kinematics.
 This is paired with our software, which guides the user through different therapeutic exercises based on their goal, and gives them feedback on their performance.
 The results, although preliminary, indicate that this method can help patients reduce the effects of sarcopenia, and provide a way for progress to be tracked over time.